Best Pen Knives in 2022

 This blade is perfect for slicing, piercing and all detailed cutting work.
 With a lock back mechanism, the blade is locked in place when opened to make it safer and stronger to work with.

-First up, from the highly reputable company, Columbia River Knife & Tool is the M16-01KZ folding spear point straight edge knife.
+From the highly reputable company, Columbia River Knife & Tool is the M16-01KZ folding spear point straight edge knife.
 Constructed from a dual stainless steel Interframe liner and nylon scales filled with glass, and torx fasteners – this is an extremely rigid and robust work knife handle.
 The knife itself is made from 8CR15MoV stainless steel with a high carbon level which allows for easier field sharpening and a great combination of edge-holding and toughness.

 This knife is perfect for most fine carving and cutting tasks.
 It features the Carson Flipper, which not only makes the blade opening quicker, but doubles as a protective guard when it is fully open.